-From this rapid study, preliminary analysis suggests there is no simple narrative on what is happening, but that amidst the confusion and range responses, some potentially complex, phenomena emerging.
-These include changes to perceptions of migrants in relation to health which, though not known, has become a more mainstream concern of populations. addition, how migrants perceive 'risk and reward' in making migration decisions (and those
+From this rapid study, preliminary analysis suggests there is no simple narrative on what is happening, but that amidst the confusion and range of responses, some new. potentially complex, phenomena are emerging.
+These may include changes to perceptions of migrants in relation to health which, though not known, has become a more mainstream concern of populations.
+In addition, how migrants perceive 'risk and reward' in making migration decisions (and those